 Today the economy of the town is more varied, though merchant vessels continue to use the harbour.
 The fishing industry gradually declined as catches were reduced in line with conservation requirements.
 Regeneration in the town is accompanied by developments to meet the needs of the growing market for leisure sailing through marinas.

 The bascule bridge that joins Lake Lothing to the outer harbour symbolises the development of Lowestoft as a port in the 19th century - and can be a considerable irritant to drivers!

 The story of Lowestoft and fishing is summed up in this famous picture of the pier heads, a steam drifter and a sailing trawler

 The narrow lanes that form the ancient links between the main town on the cliff top and the beach are known as 'scores'

-A print of a sailing vessel in the inner harbour at Lowestoft; St Margaret's church in the background
+A print of a sailing vessel in the inner harbour at Lowestoft; St John's church in the background